 We use information from the Web for performing our daily tasks more and more often.
 Locating the right resources that help us in doing so is a daunting task, especially with the present rate of growth of the Web as well as the many different kinds of resources available.
-The tasks of search engines is to assist us in finding those resources that are apt for our given tasks; search engines assess the quality of resources for players.
+The tasks of search engines is to assist us in finding those resources that are apt for our given tasks.
+In this paper we propose to use the notion of quality as a metric for estimating the aptness of online resources for individual searchers.